-In March 2009, our compensation committee awarded performance-based restricted stock units (RSUs) to the named executive officers under our 2006 equity incentive plan.
+In May 2007, our compensation committee awarded performance-based restricted stock units (RSUs) to the named executive officers under our 2006 equity incentive plan.
 Each RSU represents the right to receive one share of our common stock when vested.
-The RSU awards vest in their entirety on the last day of our 2011 fiscal year provided the executive remains employed with our company.
-The performance-based element of the RSU award selected by our compensation committee was earnings before interest, taxes, depreciation and amortization (EBITDA) generated from our continuing operations for the 2009 fiscal year, as adjusted to exclude the effects of restructuring costs, non-cash compensation and other non-recurring items.
-The target EBITDA established by our compensation committee for the performance measurement period was \$23.4 million.
-The number of target RSUs awarded to each executive was determined by estimating the value of the long-term incentive at grant (using an expected value method) which was targeted to the 50th percentile of market compensation for long-term equity incentives for executives in comparable positions based on our survey data, and then adjusted to reflect the committee's assessment of individual performance, value to the organization, and similar factors.
-The RSUs provided for an adjustment in the number of shares deliverable of between 0% and 150% of the target RSU award based on actual EBITDA from continuing operations for the performance measurement period, adjusted to exclude the effects of restructuring costs, non-cash compensation and other non-recurring items (Actual EBITDA).
-If Actual EBITDA was below 50% of the target EBITDA, no shares were earned and the RSU would be forfeited.
-If Actual EBITDA was between 50% and 115% of the EBITDA target, the number of shares deliverable upon vesting varied between 50% and 150% of the target RSU amount.
-In March 2010, our compensation committee determined that the Actual EBITDA from continuing operations for the performance measurement period, as adjusted, was \$14.1 million and equaled 60.1% of the EBITDA target, resulting in a reduction in the total number of shares deliverable upon vesting of the RSU awards to 60.1% of the target RSU amount in each case, which is reported below in the table "Executive Compensation-Grants of Plan-Based Awards in Fiscal 2009."
+The RSU awards vest in their entirety on the last day of our 2009 fiscal year provided the executive remains employed with our company.
+Our compensation committee established as the performance-based element of the RSU earnings before interest, taxes, depreciation and amortization (EBITDA) generated from our continuing operations for the nine-month period ended December 29, 2007.
+The target EBITDA established by our compensation committee for the performance period was \$32.4 million.
+The number of target RSUs awarded to each executive was determined by estimating the value of the long-term incentive (using an expected value method) which was targeted to the 50th percentile of market compensation for long-term equity incentives for executives in comparable positions based on our survey data, and then adjusted to reflect the committee's assessment of individual performance, value to the organization, and similar factors.
+In addition, our compensation committee approved a one-time 30% premium to the value of the target RSUs awarded in 2007 to reflect the fact that our executives had not been awarded equity incentive compensation for several years.
+The RSUs provided for an adjustment in the number of shares deliverable of between 0% and 150% of the target RSU award based on actual EBITDA from continuing operations for the measurement period.
+If actual EBITDA was below 80% of the target EBITDA, no shares were earned and the RSU would be forfeited.
+If actual EBITDA was between 80% and 125% of the EBITDA target, the number of shares deliverable upon vesting varied between 50% and 150% of the target RSU amount.
+In February 2008, our compensation committee determined that the actual EBITDA from continuing operations for the measurement period was \$37.1 million and equaled